KenKundert/emborg/doc/installing.rst

 With *repokey* your key is copied to the repository, so it can be used with trusted repositories.
 Use *keyfile* if the remote repository is not trusted.
-It does not copy the key to the repository, meaning that it is extremely important for you export the key using 'borg key export' and keep a copy along with the passphrase.
+It does not copy the key to the repository, meaning that it is extremely important for you export the key using 'borg key export' and keep a copy in a safe place along with the passphrase.

 **passphrase**